Join the #BODYTEC21 challenge and start 2021 off strong. CLICK HERE for details.

 Superfoods have only recently become a trend, but they’ve been around for many years.
 Superfoods are named as such because they’re packed with higher than normal levels of various vitamins and minerals.
-They don’t often taste the greatest on their own, which is why we’ve come up with a list of superfoods you need to be including in your diet now, and how to enjoy them.
+They don’t often taste the greatest on their own, but can easily be incorporated into your daily meals to reap all the benefits.

 Spirulina is a type of blue-green algae and is usually available in either tablets or powder.
 It has a savoury, almost earthy taste and is extremely high in protein, beta-carotene and vitamin B12.
 Spirulina helps increase stamina, build lean muscle and is full of antioxidants.

-Hemp protein is a type of seed and has a faintly nutty flavour.
+Hemp protein is derived from hemp seeds and has a faintly nutty flavour.
 It is high in iron, magnesium, and omega-3s which help prevent heart disease, dementia, and inflammation.
 It’s also a really good source of protein and can help repair and develop lean body mass.

-Chia seeds are tiny little seeds that essentially have no flavour although once soaked, they have a jelly-like consistency and texture.
+Chia seeds are tiny little seeds that essentially have no flavour although once soaked, they swell and gain a jelly-like consistency and texture.
 Chia seeds are a great source of omega-3s, protein, and fibre – 1 tablespoon accounts for over 20% of the recommended daily fibre intake.

-Cacao powder is the raw form of chocolate and has a very bitter, chocolate-y taste.
+Cacao powder is the raw form of chocolate minus the dairy and sugar and has a bitter, chocolate-y taste.
 It contains essential fatty acids, iron, zinc, sulphur, magnesium, calcium, and potassium, so this superfood packs quite a punch.
 Cacao powder is also one of the world’s richest sources of antioxidants.

 Maca is a type of plant and the root is edible with a strong earthy, slight butterscotch flavour to it.
 It’s been known to enhance moods; lower stress, increase energy and its abundance of fatty acids can improve brain function.